 The Moro reflex in babies is a perfectly normal response that can be easily mistaken for a seizure.
 When a baby is startled, such as by momentary removal of support of its head, a loud noise, or a bright light, it suddenly will stiffen its back; its arms and legs will extend outward from the body; and its fingers will fan out.
 The Moro reflex is present in its full form until age 3 months and in an incomplete form until age 5 months.

 Another example of normal behavior in infants that may be confused with seizures is jitters.
 Jitters are shivering movements or tremors and are not epileptic seizures.
 They are similar to the shivering that occurs with fever in older children and adults.

 Does the EEG help diagnose seizures in newborns?

 The electroencephalogram (EEG), which is usually so helpful in defining seizures, is more difficult to interpret in newborns.
 Although the normal and abnormal patterns of brain electrical activity in newborns are becoming more clearly defined, areas of uncertainty still exist, and only specially trained pediatric neurologists can expertly interpret newborn EEG patterns.

 What does 'benign familial neonatal convulsions' mean?

 Newborns with a rare genetic disorder, benign familial neonatal convulsions, begin having frequent brief seizures in the first few days of life.
-The disorder usually is inherited by an autosomal dominant gene (that is, one parent also had the disorder) but it may also result from a spontaneous mutation in the child's DNA.
+The disorder usually is inherited by an autosomal dominant gene (that is, one parent also had the disorder).
+It may also result from a spontaneous mutation in the child's DNA.
 The seizures usually stop by 6 to 9 months of age.